davitz1/gtzan-classifier/README.md

 ![FastAPI](https://img.shields.io/badge/FastAPI-0.95-green)
 ![Librosa](https://img.shields.io/badge/Librosa-0.10-orange)

-A Convolutional Neural Network (CNN) for music genre classification, utilizing MFCC feature extraction trained on the GTZAN dataset.
+A Convolutional Neural Network (CNN) for music genre classification, utilizing MFCC features extracted from the GTZAN dataset.

 ## Introduction

 The CNN model was trained on the GTZAN dataset, a legacy collection comprising 1,000 audio tracks sampled at 22,050 Hz.
-The data is organized into 10 balanced classes of 100 tracks each:
+The data is organized into 10 balanced classes of 100 tracks each.

 GTZAN is not a gold-standard benchmark, but it is an accessible training resource for the classifier.
 It is important to note that the dataset has inherent limitations like low fidelity, potential artist repetition, and noise, which constrains the model's ability to generalize to real-world audio.
 However, it remains highly effective for demonstrating the CNN's ability to extract hierarchical features and distinguish timbral textures within a specific distribution.